advanced-computer-lab-2023/Abo-Mota-Pharmacy/README.md

 - View total sales reports based on a chosen month.
 - View a pharmacist's information.
 - View a patient's basic information.
+- Change my password.
+- Reset my password via OTP sent to email.
+- view a list of all available medicines (including picture of medicine, price, description)
+- search for medicine based on name
+- filter medicines based on medicinal use

 </details>